matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 *Learn to use Xamarin.Forms to build user interfaces for your Visual Studio Mac extensions.*

+## Important 🚨

-**Important: MFractor has removed all Xamarin.Forms interfaces as of October 2018.
-Unfortunately, using Xamarin.Forms inside Visual Studio Mac caused instability and in the end we decided that this technique was not viable.
-If you choose to use Xamarin.Forms to build UIs, use it with caution**
+**MFractor has removed all Xamarin.Forms interfaces as of October 2018.
+Unfortunately, using Xamarin.Forms inside Visual Studio Mac caused instability and in the end we decided that this technique was not viable.**

+**If you choose to use Xamarin.Forms to build UIs, use with caution.**

 ## Introduction